Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

       [],colspanx(9)[*Step Ranges*],[*Model*],..exclude_4_simulators.flatten().slice(1,)
     )
   ),
   caption: [Comparing the accuracy of the SVM, FNN, and CNN.
-This table contains the average accuracy of all training runs excluding every possible combination of four simulators.
-Only the data generated by the excluded simulators was used as testset each time.],
+This table contains the average accuracy of all training runs, excluding every possible combination of four simulators.
+Only the data generated by the excluded simulators was used as the test set each time.],
   kind: table,
 ) <exclude-four-simulators>

 == Adversarial Machine Learning with Fast Gradient Sign Method <evaluation-fgsm>
-//TODO: "defense" against fgsm complicated, because distribution values actually approach real quantum computer values.
-Not even a human could correcly determin the class (im gegensatz zu fgsm bei bildern).
+By converting 1400 samples generated by simulators into adversarial samples in such a fashion that they are recognized as 'generated by a quantum computer'.
-By converting 1400 samples generated by simulators into adversarial samples in such a fasion that they are recognized as 'generated by a quantum computer'.
+Each sample consists of 9 (number of measurement steps used) different probability distributions, each containing the probabilities for 4 different measurement results.
-The result can be seen in @adversarial-accuracy.
+By creating an adversarial sample, these probabilities get adjusted according to the constraints detailed in @approach-fgsm.
-When epsilon is zero the sample equals the original input sample.
+When epsilon is zero, the sample equals the original input sample.
-The graph shows that with increasing $epsilon$ values, the accuracy gets worse due to the increased perturbation in the adversarial sample.
+The graph in @adversarial-accuracy shows that the accuracy worsens with increasing $epsilon$ values due to the increased perturbation in the adversarial samples.

 #figure(
   cetz.canvas(length: 1cm, {